metakirby5/jetpack/README.md

   `reducers/index.coffee`.
 - Each reducer gets a file in `reducers/`, and is automatically imported.
   It manages the state sub-tree matching its filename, sans extension.
+- Actions are created and handled using redux-act.
+  - Actions can be found at `actions/index.coffee`.
-- Action types can be found at `actions/types.coffee`.
+  - Async actions can be found at `actions/async.coffee.`
-- Each action category gets a file  in `actions/`, and exports an object keyed by action creator name.
 - Tests are considered any file within the `app` tree ending with `.spec.*`, where `*` is any extension (e.g. `coffee`).
 These are all automatically picked up by `npm test`.